DeepanshuSarawagi/AWS/10-VPC/VPNAndDirectConnect.md

   your route table.
 - If you need to ping the EC2 instance from the on-prem network, then you need to enable the ICMP protocol in the inbound rule of security groups.

-- AWS VPN CloudHub:
+### AWS VPN CloudHub:
   - Provide secure connection between multiple sites if you have multiple VPN connections.
+  - We can connect upto 10 customer gateway for each virtual private gateway.
   - Low-cost hub-and-spoke model to connect multiple Customer GWs with one VGW.
-Using CloudHub, we can connect multiple on-prem DCs together with VPC using VPN.
+  - Using CloudHub, we can connect multiple on-prem DCs together with VPC using VPN.

 ## DirectConnect (DX):